 If any of our restaurants up top didn’t tickle your fancy, walk along the main street by the river and you’ll find cafes lining the street.
 From pizza places to local eats and nicer cafes, you’re sure to find something you like.

 For The Budget Conscious: If you’re looking for a social hostel that has a pool and bar, then look no further than Mad Monkey.
-This accommodation has a restaurant on site and can also book any transportation you need, be in scooters or tuk-tuks to get around town or busses to get out of town.
+This accommodation has a restaurant on-site and can also book any transportation you need, be it scooters or tuk-tuks to get around town or busses to get out of town.

 For Something In Between: Apsara Guest House Kampot City offers cozy, clean rooms and friendly, helpful staff await you.